Eclectus: Diet

 In the wild, eclectus parrots primarily feed on various fruits and their pulp.
 However, they will also feed on seeds, leaf buds, blossoms, nectar, figs, and nuts.
 They are frequently found to be eating the pulp of the fruit of Salacia chinensis (lolly berry) and Leea indica (bandicoot berry), and the seeds of Dodonaea lanceolata.
 These items are of high nutritional value to the birds.

-These parrots eat intermittently, in order to increase food storage capacity and process means as quick and efficiently as possible.
+These parrots eat intermittently, in order to increase food storage capacity and process meals as quickly and efficiently as possible.
 They have special adaptations in their digestive system to help them with this.
 Their esophagus is wide and flexible, to allow the fast passage of food and rapid digestion, and their proventriculus (glandular region between the crop and gizzard) is elongated and highly distensible, allowing it to hold comparable amounts of food as the crop.
-Ecelctus parrots can produce the fat they don't get from their diet endogenously in their liver, from hexose sugars found in the fruit pulp they eat.
+Eclectus parrots can produce the fat they do not get from their diet endogenously in their liver, from hexose sugars found in the fruit pulp they eat.